 Working with powder makeup can be quite tricky and a simple mistake can turn a look from flawless to overdone.
 There are a number of reasons why your powder makeup may be looking cakey and appear to be sitting on your face instead of blending in seamlessly with the rest of your products.
-From simply putting on too much to using the wrong color or a product with the wrong undertone, no matter what the reason for that cake face is, here are the top mistakes that can cause cake face and how to fix them.
+From simply putting on too much to using the wrong color or a product with the wrong undertone, no matter what the reason for that cake face makeup is, here are the top mistakes that can cause cake face makeup and how to fix them.

 One of the biggest things you need to realize is that certain tools are good for certain types of products.

-While a beauty blender sponge is amazing for blending out foundation and concealer, with a powder, it really gives you a lot of coverage which can often translate to the makeup looking cakey.
+While a beauty blender sponge is amazing for blending out foundation and concealer, with a powder, it really gives you a lot of coverage which can often translate to cake face makeup.
 If you are looking for something that looks more natural, a brush can be a better idea and it can help you dust the product lightly on the skin and give you a glow-y complexion.
 Another little hack is to use the powder puffs and pat on excess product to really mattify the skin and letting the powder warm up with your face before dusting it off.
 If you want your powder to really give you some coverage, one of the best ways to do this is to use a damp beauty blender and pack on the powder with it.

 If you don’t clean your brushes often it can be a problem and the powder can start clinging to the brush and can affect the way the makeup looks on your face.
+It can cause the cake face makeup.
 One of the best ways to clean your brush thoroughly is to use some baby shampoo and then conditioning them with some tea tree oil which can help to disinfect the brush and enable them to remain fluffy and soft for longer.
 It is also necessary to spot clean every day with instant brush cleansers and rubbing it off on paper towels after every use to ensure the bristles don’t get clumped together and cause the powder to go on patchy or cakey.

 It is quite important to ensure that your powder is matched to your skin tone.
 It is actually necessary to get a color that is a shade lighter or half a shade lighter, especially for oily skin tones, since the powder can start oxidizing and get darker when it comes in contact with oil.
 For drier and combination skin, using the same powder as your skin color works pretty well.
 It is also really necessary to pay attention to the undertone while you are picking a powder.